 Fast food and its invasion of Vietnam’s culinary paradise

-Nothing might be more different from food that is fast, the American manner, as opposed to the conventional Vietnamese diet.
+Nothing might be more different from fast food that is fast, the American manner, as opposed to the conventional Vietnamese diet.

 For 7 pleased years, from 2003 to 2010, I were living on Tran Hung Dao Street, Hanoi.
 Right behind our stylish French villa, within a couple of blocks, there was a food paradise.
 The field to the south was filled with fantastic eating locations, from grand eateries to sidewalk cafes.